ahmadassaf/linked-dataset-profiling-tool/README.md

 k_steps=3
 ```

 Number of iterations used for the ranking of topics with K-Step Markov and PageRank with Priors

 ```java
 ranking_iterations=10
 ```

-The code and the tool is provided under the GNU GENERAL PUBLIC LICENSE.
-When using the LDP tool please cite the paper in [1].
-For additional information, refer to the website: http://data-observatory.org/lod-profiles/about.html.
+The code and the tool are provided under the GNU GENERAL PUBLIC LICENSE.
+When using the LDP tool, please cite the paper in [1].
+For additional information, refer to this [website](http://data-observatory.org/lod-profiles/about.html).

 [1] Besnik Fetahu, Stefan Dietze, Bernardo Pereira Nunes, Marco Antonio Casanova, Davide Taibi, Wolfgang Nejdl: **A Scalable Approach for Efficiently Generating Structured Dataset Topic Profiles**.
 ESWC 2014: 519-53